ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 URI Ambiguity
 -------------

-Suppose that CA A recognises "a.example.com" as identifying itself, CA B is a subsidiary of CA A which recognises both "a.example.com" and "b.example.com" as identifying itself.
+Suppose that CA X recognises "a.example.com" as identifying itself, CA Y is a subsidiary of CA X which recognises both "a.example.com" and "b.example.com" as identifying itself.

-Suppose that both CA A and CA B issue account URIs of the form
+Suppose that both CA X and CA Y issue account URIs of the form

   "account-id:1234"

-If the CA domain name in a CAA record is specified as "a.example.com" then this could be construed as identifying account number 1234 at CA A or at CA B. These may be different accounts, creating ambiguity.
+If the CA domain name in a CAA record is specified as "a.example.com" then this could be construed as identifying account number 1234 at CA X or at CA Y. These may be different accounts, creating ambiguity.

 Thus, CAs MUST ensure that the URIs they recognise as pertaining to a specific